Integra-7 Ultra-yacht 🧻🧻🧻🧻

 Why seven?
 Is it sins?
 Dwarves?
 I don’t see sevens in the design.
 There wasn’t an Integra-6.
 Or was it like RoboCop – took a few goes?

-OK this is an interesting one I think.
-It’s the top dog of the SuperNatural series, which included the JD-XA, the Jupiter-80, the Jupiter-50 and probably some other stuff I don’t recall, seeing as that all got buried quite quickly.
-SuperNatural came after the V-Synth GT Articulative Phrase Synthesis and before the deeply retro AIRA range and seems to have been a bit of rough patch.
-I like it (as I like Fugglers) but many people were pissed off at the Jupiter-80 not being an exact copy of the old Jupiter-8.
-It also had some novel ways of sorting out sounds, with terminology that was perhaps… ‘unhelpful’.
+It’s the top dog of Roland’s SuperNatural series, which included the JD-XA, Jupiter-80 and Jupiter-50… that all got buried quite quickly.
+SuperNatural came after the V-Synth GT’s Articulative Phrase Synthesis and before the deeply retro AIRA range.
+It seems to have been a bit of rough patch.
+I like it (as I like Fugglers) but people were pissed off at the Jupiter-80 not being an exact copy of the old Jupiter-8.
+It also has some novel ways of sorting out sounds, with terminology that is perhaps… ‘unhelpful’.

 I’m still on sale!
 Please save me from the warehouse pit!